OurPlanscape/Planscape/src/interface/src/app/features/README.md

 below) in this directory before running angular.
 The file is listed in the toplevel .gitignore so that it does not get overwritten with pulls.

-By convention, try to name feature flags such that "true" will enable things to the user, while "false" will hide them.
+By convention, try to name feature flags such that "true" will enable features/show them to the user, while "false" will hide them.
 By default, we should keep new flags set to false, and your code should be testing for "true".
 This also will reduce the risk of releasing something unexpected to production.
 The exceptions are for "login" and "top_percent_slider", both of which need to